 This rare condition can arise as a result of cat scratch disease, tularaemia, sporotrichosis, tuberculosis, syphilis and infectious mononucleosis.
 It presents with generalised malaise and a unilateral conjunctivitis.
 It responds to treatment of the underlying cause.

-A unilateral/bilateral condition arising from eyelash colonisation by pubic lice.
+A unilateral/bilateral condition arising from eyelash colonisation by head lice or pubic lice.
 It gives rise to itching, and adult lice will be seen on the lids.
-Mechanical removal of the lice and their eggs needs to be carried out and an ophthalmic antimicrobial ointment used for the lashes in association with anti-lice treatment to the rest of the body (the patient and sexual partners).
+Mechanical removal of the lice and their eggs needs to be carried out; an ophthalmic antimicrobial ointment is used for the lashes.
+In the case of head lice, the scalp must also be treated, whilst in the case of pubic lice, anti-lice treatment is needed for the rest of the body (treatment should be extended to sexual partners).

 Superior limbic keratoconjunctivitis

 This is an uncommon, chronic condition which mainly affects women in their 50s with thyroid dysfunction.
 Patients complain of nonspecific conjunctivitis-type symptoms (foreign body sensation, burning, mucoid discharge) which wax and wane over many years before eventually resolving.
 There is thickening of the conjunctiva around the superior corneal limbus, and a corneal pannus.
 Punctate epithelial erosions may be present.
-Cool compresses, regular lubrication and, occasionally, anti-inflammatories are used.
+Cool compresses, regular lubrication and, occasionally, anti-inflammatories are used to manage the condition.

-Prolonged (>1 month) use of aminoglycosides, antivirals, drops with preservatives and inappropriate use of over-the-counter preparations containing vasoconstrictors may give rise to an irritant conjunctivitis.
+Prolonged (>1 month) use of aminoglycosides, antivirals, or drops with preservatives, and inappropriate use of over-the-counter preparations containing vasoconstrictors, may give rise to an irritant conjunctivitis.
 Diagnosis is made by exclusion.
 There will be conjunctival hyperaemia and follicles.
 Treatment is to discontinue the offending agent and use supportive measures (cool compresses, preservative-free lubricants) until symptoms settle.